The House had its first gun hearing in years. The parents of Parkland victims refused to let the GOP lie.

 On Wednesday, the House held its first hearing on gun violence since 2011.
 The flurry of mass shootings and federal inaction on the issue in the interceding years had created pent-up frustration, which erupted into full view Wednesday from Democrats and a packed room of gun violence victims and activists—especially when Republicans and GOP witnesses pushed unsubstantiated claims about gun violence.

-Rep. Ted Deutch (D-Fla.), who represents Parkland, interrupted witness testimony to correct Joyce Lee Malcolm, a law professor and gun rights expert appearing on behalf of Republicans, when she said that Stoneman Douglas High School decided that arming teaches was “the best way to protect students.”
-(It was a state-appointed commission that recommended the Florida state legislature allow teachers to carry concealed weapons.)
-Deutch vigorously shook his head and mouth “no way” as Malcolm spoke.
+Rep. Ted Deutch (D-Fla.), who represents Parkland, interrupted witness testimony to correct Joyce Lee Malcolm, a law professor and gun rights expert appearing on behalf of Republicans, when she said that Stoneman Douglas High School decided arming teachers was “the best way to protect students.”
+(It was a state-appointed commission that recommended the Florida Legislature allow teachers to carry concealed weapons.)
+Deutch vigorously shook his head and mouthed, “No way,” as Malcolm spoke.
 “When important declarations are factually wrong, it’s important to call them out,” he said when she finished speaking, a gesture that broke with the hearing’s parliamentary procedure.

-“When you go more than eight years without a single hearing, despite the regular slaughter of Americans all across the country, it’s important that when the debate finally starts that there’s honesty in it,” Deutch told Mother Jones after the hearing.
+“When you go more than eight years without a single hearing despite the regular slaughter of Americans all across the country, it’s important that when the debate finally starts that there’s honesty in it,” Deutch told Mother Jones after the hearing.

 Wednesday’s hearing, titled “Preventing Gun Violence: A Call to Action,” had no particular agenda.
 Though Rep. Mike Thompson (D-Calif.) has introduced a bill to implement background checks for all gun sales—the Democratic House’s first gun-related priority—the hearing was not a formal discussion of that pending legislation.
 Instead, it was structured as an opportunity for lawmakers to hear from gun violence prevention experts and activists who have not had a chance to air their grievances in the House in almost a decade.

 Rep. David Cicilline (D-R.I.), another ardent gun control defender, also chimed in to correct falsehoods.
-When Rep. Matt Gaetz (R-Fla.) argued the baseless claim that gun violence perpetrated by undocumented immigrants was a more pressing danger than gun loopholes, Cicilline cut him off.
-“Is there any committee rule that prevents a member of Congress from reciting false statements in a committee hearing that are unsupported by the evidence?” he asked Chairman Jerry Nadler (D-N.Y.).
+When Rep. Matt Gaetz (R-Fla.) argued the baseless claim that gun violence perpetrated by undocumented immigrants is a more pressing danger than gun loopholes, Cicilline cut him off.
+“Is there any committee rule that prevents a member of Congress from reciting false statements in a committee hearing that are unsupported by the evidence?” he asked chair Jerry Nadler (D-N.Y.).
 “Are members of Congress allowed to just make things up?”
 The gallery—at least half of which was composed of March for Our Lives student activists—broke out in applause.
 (House rules prohibit audience members from making noise during a hearing.)

 In today's hearing on gun violence, Dem Rep. David Cicilline followed remarks from Matt Gaetz by inquiring if there was a rule barring lawmakers from making false statements in hearings.